How a 16th-Century Map Can Inform Corporate and Association Messaging

 How did de'Barbari draw his bird's eye view of Venice when manned flight was still three centuries away?

 It’s believed he used the work of several different surveyors, some of whom climbed bell towers throughout the area and drew what they saw.
-He relied on diverse perspectives to create a coherent picture and provide Venetians and others with a literal “big picture” view that had been lacking.

 So, what does De'Barbari's map have to do with company communications and messaging?

-What Corporate Communicators Can Learn from De’Barbari’s Approach
+What Communicators Can Learn from De’Barbari’s Approach

-• executives
+• leadership

-• product and services subject matter experts
+• products and services subject matter experts

 • sales and marketing staff